 How do you make a good peanut butter cookie?

 Here’s a few tips for making delicious yet easy peanut butter cookies:

 - Don’t use natural peanut butter.
 It splits while mixing and leaves an oily dough.

 - Make sure to chill the dough.
+It is worth it.